last modified: 20-JUN-2012 | catalog | categories | new | search |

 3. DESCRIPTION OF PROGRAM OR FUNCTION

 GEF is a computer code for the simulation of the nuclear fission process.
-The GEF code calculates pre-neutron and post-neutron fission-fragment nuclide yields, angular-momentum distributions, isomeric yields, prompt-neutron yields and prompt-neutron spectra, prompt-gamma spectra and several other quantities for a wide range of fissioning nuclei from polonium to seaborgium in spontaneous fission and neutron-induced fission.
-The result refers to first-chance fission.
-Output is provided as tables and as values of fission observables on an event-by-event basis.
+The GEF code calculates pre-neutron and post-neutron fission-fragment nuclide yields, angular-momentum distributions, isomeric yields, prompt-neutron yields and prompt-neutron spectra, prompt-gamma spectra, and several other quantities for a wide range of fissioning nuclei from mercury to seaborgium in spontaneous fission as well as in neutron- and proton-induced fission.
+Multi-chance fission (fission after emission of neutrons) is included.
+For neutron-induced fission, the pre-compound emission of neutrons is considered.
+Output is provided as tables and as parameters of fission observables on an event-by-event basis.

 Specific features of the GEF code:

-- Four fission channels are considered.
+• Five fission channels are considered.
 The strengths of the shells in the fission valleys are identical for all fissioning systems.
-The mean positions of the heavy fragments in the asymmetric fission channels are essentially constant in atomic number, as suggested by experimental data [2].
+The mean positions of the heavy fragments in the asymmetric fission channels S1 and S2 are essentially constant in atomic number, as suggested by experimental data [2].

-- The excitation-energy-sorting mechanism [4,5,6,7] determines the prompt neutron yields and the odd-even effect in fission-fragment yields of even-Z and odd-Z systems.
+• The excitation-energy-sorting mechanism [4,5,6,7,11] determines the prompt-neutron yields and the odd-even effect in fission-fragment yields of even-Z and odd-Z systems.

-- Neutron evaporation and gamma emission are calculated with a Monte-Carlo statistical code using level densities from empirical systematics and binding energies with theoretical shell effects.
-Gamma competition at energies above the neutron threshold is considered.
+• Prompt neutron emission from the fragments is calculated with a Monte-Carlo statistical code using level densities from empirical systematics [8] and binding energies with theoretical shell effects with gamma competition included.

 top ]